Jennifer Lopez And Marc Anthony Hook-Up Rumors Swirl As They Rehearse Together

 “They are definitely getting more serious,” a source close to Lopez says of the couple.

 The sources have said that when they are not with each other, they speak every day.

 “When they are apart, they speak every day.
 It’s like they can’t get enough of each other.”

-The two already have families and it may be a bit problematic, however, it looks like their children are getting to know each other well.
+The two already have families and it may be a bit problematic.
+However, it looks like their children are getting to know each other well.
 “It’s always unpredictable when you try to merge to families with young kids, but so far so good,” adds the source.

 The kids spend time with each other too.
 “The kids have all spent time together, and everyone is getting along.”